VtotheK/TinyUI/README.md

 # TinyUI
-TinyUI is a small library to create buttons and input fields to .NET console applications, and navigate between the fields with keyboard, no support for mouse navigation **currently**.
+TinyUI is a small library to create buttons and input fields to .NET console applications, and navigate between the fields with keyboard.
+You can filter the input data and get multiple user inputs with one static console screen.

 This library was created as a student project.